 Step 3: Basic Child Support Obligation as provided by the table

 - $45,000 divided by $105,000 = 43% (Mother)

 - $60,000 divided by $105,000 = 47% (Father)

 Step 5: Presumptive amount of Child Support

 - Mother: $1,134.00 times 60% = $680.40

 - Father: $1,134.00 times 40% = $453.60

 Factors That Deviate the Child Support Up or Down

 Some factors that may warrant variations in child support include, but are not limited to:

-Georgia courts cannot for either the mother or the father to pay support for a child while they are in college.
+While Georgia courts cannot require for either the mother or the father to pay support for a child while they are in college.
 While the courts cannot Order a parent to pay for college tuition, books and fees, the parties can reach an Agreement for supporting the child through college and incorporate it in the Final Divorce Settlement Agreement.